Armandpl/GrowOnline-Java/README.md

 # GrowOnline
-[This tutorial is a work in progress, you can expect it to be finished by the end of the next week]
+[This tutorial is a work in progress, you can expect it to be finished by the end of next week]

 First of all, if you don't know what is GrowOnline, go check out our [website](http://growonline.fr).